jm-sky/saasbase-api/.docs/tasks/identity-check.md

 **Description**
 Represents a verification process used to confirm a user's identity or a tenant's (company's) official data or ownership.
 Each check records the verification target, the method used, purpose, result, and any related evidence or metadata.
 Useful for legal compliance, audit trails, and access control.

+We assume that once confirmed identity stays confirmed.
+Only special situations can change that state.

 ### Model: `IdentityCheck`

+- [x] Draft implementation: `app/Domain/IdentityCheck/Models/IdentityCheck.php`

 - **id**: `UUID` — Unique identifier for the identity check.
 - **verifiable_type**: `string` — Polymorphic target: `"User"` or `"Tenant"`.